mathworks-ref-arch/matlab-web-app-server-on-aws/releases/R2025a/README.md

 ## Step 8.
 Configure User Authentication

 ### Linux Server
 On Linux servers, user authentication to the admin portal and MATLAB Web App Server home page is administered by default through [Keycloak](https://www.keycloak.org/docs/latest/server_admin/index.html).
 Keycloak is a cloud native solution that provides authentication, authorization, and user management for applications and services.
 You can configure authentication using your identity provider with Keycloak or directly using LDAP or OIDC.
+For more details, see [Configure Authentication for MATLAB Web App Server on AWS](https://www.mathworks.com/help/webappserver/ug/configure-authentication-for-matlab-web-app-server-on-aws.html).

 After you deploy MATLAB Web App Server, log in to the Keycloak administration console to configure user authentication and change the default admin credentials.
 1. In the Stack details for your stack, click the **Outputs** tab.